awslabs/serverless-rules/docs/rules/lambda.md

 ### Why is this a warning?

-Since `serverless-rules` evaluate infrastructure as code template, it cannot check if you use a solution that will automatically change the configuration of log groups after the fact.
+Since `serverless-rules` evaluate infrastructure-as-code template, it cannot check if you use a solution that will automatically change the configuration of log groups after the fact.

 ### Implementations